Estimate Time9 min

 At some point, you'll need to bring your retirement into sharper focus.
 Ideally, that's about 5 (or more) years before you hope to retire, when retirement is close enough to know what you want it to look like, and yet far enough away that there’s still time to hone your strategy to help meet those goals or alter your plans.

-"There are still lots of big decisions to think about 5 years out," says Rita Assaf, VP, Retirement and College Leadership at Fidelity.
+"There are still lots of big decisions to think about 5 years out," says Rita Assaf, VP, Retirement Products at Fidelity.
 Assaf advises clearly defining how you want to spend your time, money, and energy during the next chapter in your life—and trying to enjoy the process.

 Begin by asking yourself these 5 key questions: